 Pros: Great design for men and women, best experience with Google’s Wear OS

 Why: Fossil brings an updated processor with more RAM and improved WearOS to their take on a smartwatch.
-They offer the best experience with Google’s operating system, supporting various third-party apps and that’s why we ranked them 4th.
+They offer one of the best experience with Google’s operating system so far, supporting various third-party apps and that’s why we ranked them 8th.
 With a 44mm casing, the device can look slightly bulkier on smaller hands, but the design is exquisite for more formal occasions.

 Price: Starts at $249 (no LTE)

 Why: Ticwatch 3 Pro doesn’t excel in any of smart features or health-tracking capabilities, but it is good in a lot of tasks.
 Great price, 3-days battery life, and fast new smartwatch chipset from Qualcomm are Ticwatch’s best features.

 Even the SpO2 sensor is packed within Ticwatch’s sub $250 price.